 Matthew Williams – requests to be included in any relevant meetings as representative of the operations side and in parallel with the Office of Sustainability’s charge to encourage this type of development

-Ravi Srinivasan – May want to include Dr. Charles Kibert (early leader in campus sustainability
+Ravi Srinivasan – May want to include Dr. Charles Kibert (early leader in campus sustainability)

 Terry Harpold – What would be the relationship of this project to individual faculty “service projects” for specific extant classes?